RoadrunnerWMC/ndspy/docs/source/sdatStructure.rst

 make it sound higher or lower.
 Games calculate the required sample rate for this automatically; you never need to deal with the specifics of how that works.

+..
+[1]
+    If the note definition is within a single-note instrument, it won't have its own type value, and the *instrument's* type value will be used instead to achieve the same thing.
+In all other cases, the note definition does have its own type value as you'd expect.
+If you're using ndspy, it glosses over this quirk for you.

 Single-note instrument
 ++++++++++++++++++++++